max-cx/test1/README.md

 ### Procedure

 1\.
-Fork or download the Git [repository](https://github.com/che-incubator/che-code/tree/main/) of Visual Studio Code - Open Source IDE for {prod}.
+Fork or download the Git [repository](https://github.com/che-incubator/che-code/tree/main/) of Visual Studio Code - Open Source IDE for Eclipse Che.

 2\.
 In the `/branding/` folder of the repository, create the `product.json` file, which maps custom branding resources.
 The values defined in the `/branding/product.json` file override the [default values](https://github.com/che-incubator/che-code/blob/main/code/product.json).